whitecollaralgos/Algoways/docs/logging.md

 ## **Need Help?**

-Open an issue in the repo or contact the OpenAlgo dev team.
+Open an issue in the repo or contact the AlgoWays dev team.